National Rural Utilities Cooperative Finance Corporation

 At the end of FY2015 (May 31, 2015), CFC's total loans outstanding were $21.5 billion, and its owners had $4 billion invested in CFC securities.
 About 98 percent of CFC’s loan portfolio was with electric borrowers and 2 percent was with the telecommunications sector.

 Organizational structure

 Overall policy for CFC is set by a 23-member Board of Directors, representing 10 geographic districts and the National Rural Electric Cooperative Association (NRECA), the network's national trade association, and one At-Large member who serves as the Audit Committee Financial Expert.
 CFC's Board is democratically elected and consists of both cooperative utility directors and managers.
 CFC operates from its corporate headquarters in Dulles, Virginia, with a staff of 232 employees, including regional representatives located throughout the country.

 Stock Symbols

 Cooperative Finance Corporation (NRUCFC) is traded on the New York Stock Exchange.
-The company’s symbol is NRU.
+The company’s symbol is NRUC.